paikalla/grading-script/README.md

 # set working directory
 setwd("/path/to/the/location/where-my-suorituslista-lies")
 ```
-Further instructions embedded in the script.
+Further instructions embedded in the script in Finnish.

-The script matches the course data with the subset of students given by a bureau register.
+The script matches the course data with the subset of students given by a bureau register (=suorituslista).
 To do that it uses several identification variables (studentID, email or login-studentID).
-It automatically collects the subset of students, idenfies their course points, grades them and returns an excel-file of registered students and their grades.
+It automatically collects the subset of students, identifies their course points, grades them.
+Eventually, it returns an excel-file of registered students and their grades.
 For quality assurance the script identifies the students from bureau list that did _not_ match the grading data.